-Founded in 2013, the AABA LGBT Committee provides all AABA members with: (1) opportunities and tools to address specific challenges that Asian-American LGBT law students, attorneys, and judges experience in the legal profession; (2) professional and personal development support; (3) a community that allows for meaningful connections; and (4) support to increase representation of Asian-American LGBT members in senior and leadership positions in the legal profession.
+Founded in 2013, the AABA LGBTQ Committee provides all AABA members with: (1) opportunities and tools to address specific challenges that Asian-American LGBTQ law students, attorneys, and judges experience in the legal profession; (2) professional and personal development support; (3) a community that allows for meaningful connections; and (4) support to increase representation of Asian-American LGBTQ members in senior and leadership positions in the legal profession.

 The Committee matches law students and attorneys each year so that law student mentees can receive advice about coursework, jobs and career decisions from attorney mentors.
 Students can be matched to either private sector or public interest/government attorneys.
 The Mentorship Program helps to build a professional AABA network that furthers the career interests of all AABA members.
 For more information, please contact any of the co-chairs below.